IBM/maximo-labs/MkDocs/ocp_8.5/docs/index.md

 # Welcome to the Maximo Application Suite 8.5 Deployment Lab on Red Hat OpenShift Kubernetes Services (ROKS) in IBM Cloud<br>(Version: 1.0)

-This tutorial walks you through how to deploy [Maximo Application Suite (MAS) 8.5](https://www.ibm.com/products/maximo) on Red Hat's OpenShift with all the dependencies.
-By completing this tutorial, you learn how to deploy MongoDB, Behavior Analytics Service, Suite Licensing Service and Maximo Application Suite Core.
+This guide will show you how to install [Maximo Application Suite (MAS) 8.5](https://www.ibm.com/products/maximo) and all of its dependencies on Red Hat's OpenShift Container Platform.

-You will need MAS Installer file (available via IBM Passport Advantage) and MAS license file (available via Partner World or your IBM representative).
-You will also need [IBM Cloud - ROKS cluster](https://www.ibm.com/cloud/openshift) of at least 5 nodes (b3c.16x64).
+You will learn how to deploy MongoDB, Behavior Analytics Service, Suite Licensing Service, Maximo Application Suite Core, and more by finishing this course.

-⏰ It may take about 1.5 hours to deploy MAS core with all the dependencies excluding all the suite's application.
-The total deployment time is dependent upon your skills and experience with Linux, Kubernetes and OpenShift.
+⏰ It may take up to 1.5 hours to deploy MAS core, including all dependencies, and excluding all of the suite's apps.
+The entire deployment time is determined by your Linux, Kubernetes, and OpenShift skills and experience.

-<sub>Disclaimer: This tutorial is a work-in-progress and may change soon.
-This is not a one-click scripted install.
-You are expected to have experience with Linux in particular, and Kubernetes/OpenShift in general.</sub>
+<sub>This tutorial is a work-in-progress, and it may change at any time.
+This is not an automated one-click installation.
+You should be familiar with Linux in particular, as well as Kubernetes/OpenShift in general.</sub>

 ---